Nonsingular inverses #

 - Matrix.instInvOneClass = let __src := Matrix.one; let __src_1 := Matrix.inv; InvOneClass.mk ⋯

-is invertible if v
+diagonal v is invertible if v is

 Equations